What is a payment processor? (And how does it work?)

 4. Authorization/disapproval

-The card network authorizes or declines the transaction, then informs the payment processor via the card network.
+The card network authorizes or declines the transaction, and then informs the payment processor via the card network.

-5. Confirmation
+6. Confirmation

-Once the merchant and the customer have been notified of the outcome of the payment authorization it appears that the transaction flow has now completed.
+Once the merchant and the customer have been notified of the outcome of the payment authorization, it appears that the transaction flow has now completed.
 However, there is still one last stage.

-6. Settlement
+7. Settlement

 Settlement refers to the final transfer of funds between accounts.

-Once transactions that have been authorized, the payment processor instructs the issuing bank to settle with the merchant account.
+Once transactions have been authorized, the payment processor instructs the issuing bank to settle with the merchant account.
 This sometimes happens immediately, other times within a few business days.

 What is a merchant account?